-More specifically, the tool will tell you how long your website takes to load for different connection speeds.
-If you like your data detailed, the Web Page Analyzer tool breaks it down for you, displaying the size and a comment for each.
-At the bottom of the analysis, the tool provides comments and recommendations on 11 specific aspects of your site’s performance – including telling you the areas where you perform well.
-It appears this tool hasn’t been updated though for a while, so don’t expect things like HTTP/2 support.
+More specifically, the tool will tell you how long your website takes to load through different connection speeds.
+If you like your data detailed, the Web Page Analyzer tool breaks it down for you, displaying the size and a comment for each element.
+At the bottom of the analysis, the tool provides comments and recommendations on 11 specific aspects of your site’s performance, including the areas where you perform well.
+However, it appears this tool hasn’t been updated though for a while, so don’t expect things like HTTP/3 support

-This used to be the most popular speed testing tool.
-But unfortunately, the YSlow project is no longer maintained.
-Their last commit was 2 years ago and there are over 100 open issues on their GitHub page.
-However, there is still some useful information that the extension provides, but we would recommend using a newer and actively supported website speed test tool.
+This used to be the most popular speed testing tool, but unfortunately, the YSlow project is no longer maintained.
+Their last commit was years ago, and there are over 100 open issues on their GitHub page.
+However, there is still some useful information that the extension can provide, though we would recommend using a newer and more actively supported website speed test tool.

-The team at Google also integrated Lighthouse into Chrome Devtools.
-Lighthouse is an open-source, automated tool for improving the quality of web pages.
-It has audits for performance, accessibility, progressive web apps, and more.
+The team at Google also integrated Lighthouse into Chrome DevTools.
+Lighthouse is an automated open source tool for improving the quality of web pages.
+It offers audits for performance, accessibility, progressive web apps, and more.
 You can run it from the “Audit” tab.
-It has a similar 0 out of 100 grading system.
-You can dive into your requests, see what scripts might be render-blocking, image compression savings, etc. You can then easily share the link with others.
+It has a similar 0/100 grading system.
+You can dive into your requests, see what scripts might be render-blocking, find your image compression savings, and so on.
+You can then easily share your results with others.

 Individual location reports allow you to easily see your fully loaded time, page size, first byte, total number of requests, request counts by type, and request counts by response code.
 The waterfall report in the tool is also very well designed.

-dotcom-monitor has a lot of free and useful tools.
-One of which is their website speed test tool.
+dotcom-monitor has a lot of free and useful tools, one of which is their website speed test tool.
 It allows you to instantly test your website’s speed from 25 locations around the globe.
-You can choose between different browsers such as Internet Explorer, Firefox, Chrome, iOS, Android, Windows Phone, and Blackberry.
+You can choose between different browsers such as Internet Explorer, Firefox, Chrome, iOS, Android, and Windows Phone.